Sparsh2234/MST-Greedy-Algorithm-Program/README.md

 # MST-Greedy-Algorithm-Program
 Implemented MST (Minimum Spanning Tree) for a weighted, undirected graph using Prim’s algorithm.
 The program uses an 'adjacency list' and 'edge matrix' to support various commands and manipulations.
-These include: calculating MST value, finding the degree of a vertex, inserting/deleting edges, etc.
+These include: calculating MST value, finding the degree of a vertex, inserting/deleting edges, etc. The program uses a minimum heap data structure to order edges based on lowest weight.